codefresh-io/cap-docs.codefresh.io/_docs/clients/csdp-cli.md

 1. Check the version of the CLI you have installed:
   `cf version`
 1. Compare with the [latest version](https://github.com/codefresh-io/cli-v2/releases){:target="\_blank"} released by Codefresh.
-1. To upgrade if needed, select and run the appropriate command:
+1. Select and run the appropriate command:

 {: .table .table-bordered .table-hover}
 | Download mode | OS       | Commands |